scudo005/MkWiiCharVeicRando/README.md

-# MkWii Character and Veichle Randomizer
+# Mario Kart Wii Character and Veichle Randomizer
 A tool to randomly generate character and veichle combinations for Mario Kart Wii.

 # What is it?